aquasecurity/starboard/docs/index.md

 - Learn how to install the Starboard command [From the Binary Releases](./cli/installation/binary-releases.md) and follow the [Getting Started](./cli/getting-started.md) guide to generate your first vulnerability and configuration audit reports.
-- Install the Starboard Operator with [Static YAML Manifests](./operator/installation/kubectl.md) and follow the [Getting Started](./operator/getting-started.md) guide to see how vulnerability and configuration audit reports are generated automatically.
+- Install the Starboard Operator with [kubectl](./operator/installation/kubectl.md) and follow the [Getting Started](./operator/getting-started.md) guide to see how vulnerability and configuration audit reports are generated automatically.
 - Read more about the motivations for the project in the [Starboard: The Kubernetes-Native Toolkit for Unifying Security]